Vincenzo Pietropaolo

 In 2011, Satu Repo wrote about the first of Pietropaolo's photographs to be published in 1971, in This Magazine.
-The photos were of immigrant workers on strike outside Artistic Woodwork.
-She described the photos as being "...remarkable in both their intensity and intimacy.
+The photographs were of immigrant workers on strike outside Artistic Woodwork.
+She described the photographs as being "...remarkable in both their intensity and intimacy.
 You were face-to-face with these men, solemn but determined, exercising their right to organize.
 You couldn't help but share the photographer's clear empathy for them."

-Since then, Pietropaolo's photographs have been widely published, have been the subject of gallery shows, and have won awards, including the Cesar E. Chavez Black Eagle Award.
+Since then, Pietropaolo's photographs have been widely published, have been the subject of gallery shows, and have won awards, including the Cesar E. Chavez Black Eagle Award (named in honor of Cesar Chavez).

 During the 1970s and 1980s, Pietropaolo also worked in the field of city planning, choosing to devote himself exclusively to photography in 1991.

+In 2025, Pietropaolo was appointed a Member of the Order of Canada.